-Previous radio transmission probes, including Renishaw's MP16 and MP18 models, use fixed channel transmission.
-Within an approved low-power area of the radio spectrum (e.g. the 433 MHz band in Europe and Japan), a series of discrete channels are available.
+'Legacy' radio transmission probes (including Renishaw's MP16 and MP18 models), use fixed channel transmission.
+Within an approved low-power area of the radio spectrum (e.g. the 433 MHz band in Europe), a series of discrete channels are available.
 The probe and receiver are set to a specific channel during installation, which remains fixed thereafter unless another channel is manually re-selected.
-Within the 433 MHz band, for instance, Renishaw uses 69 such channels, each with a bandwidth of 20 KHz.
-This allows many probes to be used in a single factory without any risk of 'cross-talk' between probes and receivers on neighbouring machines.
+Within the 433 MHz band, for instance, Renishaw used 69 such channels, each with a bandwidth of 20 kHz.
+This allowed many probes to be used in a single factory without any risk of 'cross-talk' between probes and receivers on neighbouring machines.

 Such technology has generally proved to be reliable, being limited mainly by the number of channels available within the band.
-However, such devices are susceptible to local interference from other radio devices in the factory that may be transmitting at the same frequencies.
+However, such devices are susceptible to local interference from other radio devices in the factory that may be transmitting at the same frequencies and have now been superseded by spread spectrum devices.